-Department of Everyday is a small design practice that works to create and promote meaningful daily experiences.
-Through handmade products, graphic design services and community engagement, we design good.
+Department of Everyday is a small design practice that works to create and promote meaningful daily experiences through handmade products, graphic design services and community engagement.

 Our love of the natural environment and the urban landscape are inextricably linked to our design practice.
 Our goods and services are created to generate engagement and awareness of how we interact with and shape the places around us.

 Michael Stout is the head of Department of Everyday.
 With over 15 years of experience in design, printing and community-based public art, he enjoys balancing the creative and practical realities of projects.

 After spending his adolescence as a suburban hooligan he studied graphic design at Herron School of Art and Design in Indianapolis.
 Years of carrying around spray paint in train yards and alleys from Boston to Honolulu solidified his interest in the role of art and design in civic space.
 While pursuing a Masters in Urban Planning at the University of Cincinnati he learned to crunch numbers, make maps, and appreciate the city for its spontaneity.